-In the SAS Intelligence Platform, a stored process is a SAS program that is stored on a server and can be executed as requested by clients who have ReadMetadata access to the stored process program's metadata.
-SAS Stored Processes can be executed by either a SAS Workspace Server or a SAS Stored Process Server.
-If a library is not pre-assigned, it is the responsibility of the stored process program's author or the SAS administrator to ensure that the library is assigned to a specific location and physical path.
-This can be done either directly in each stored process program or from an external file that is linked to the stored process with an %INCLUDE statement.
+In the SAS Intelligence Platform, a stored process is a SAS program that is stored on a server and can be executed as requested by users that have ReadMetadata access to the stored process program's metadata.
+If a library is not pre-assigned, it is the responsibility of the stored process program's author or the SAS administrator to ensure that the library is assigned.
+Assigning the library can be done with SAS code that is written in the stored process program or that is linked to the stored process with an %INCLUDE statement from an external file.